koajs/koa/docs/api/request.md

 ### req.host=

-  Set host to a new value.
-It sets the `Host` header under the hood and will behave correctly with req.subdomains.
+  Set the `Host` header field to a new value.
-  This can be useful for a `hostOverride()` middleware

 ### req.type